mnemonic indexing

 • Active practice with examples and guessing edge cases

 In language, this is why grammar is best learned implicitly.
-In our native language, we do not memorize rules and then craft sentences.
+In our native language, we do not memorize rules and then craft sentences (indeed serious grammar isn’t even taught until high school).
 Nor do we plan a sentence before we speak.
 We absorb patterns through highly generative examples, and we learn to 'feel' what sounds right.
 For instance, what is the past tense of "terk" or what is the plural of "wug?"
 Do you need a rule?
 Or can you just guess that it must be terked and wugs?
-Imagine if you could feel your way to educated guesses within rule-based domains, and you'll have a sense of what cognitive scaffolding is driving toward.
+Imagine if you could intuit your way to educated guesses within the sciences, humanities and arts, and you'll have a sense of what cognitive scaffolding is driving toward.

 The brain is exceptionally good at pattern extraction from rich examples.
 It struggles when forced to reason abstractly without a memory base.